 The problem: The decor is wrong

-You walk into the hall and see that the entire linen sprawled is of the wrong colour.
+You walk into the hall and see that the entire linen sprawled is of the wrong color.
 You asked for a blush pink but it was a loud magenta instead!
 All the dreams of keeping the entire family in pastels to compliment the decor don’t seem to be working anymore.
 I mean, you must have told the coordinator that you wanted soft pink tablecloths like a million times!

 The solution: First, tell someone from the decor team, and odds are they'll do their best to accommodate you.
 If there's really nothing that can be done, remember that nobody knows what’s supposed to be there but you!
 Your wedding won’t fail because of this tiny gripe.
 Your guests will take in all in as the big picture and see it as a happy celebration!